After it became clear the National trust no longer wanted to house the chilli fest event we set out to find a new home.

 check with arriva online for actual times and prices

-All parking is now onsite and is free of charge
+All parking is now onsite and is £3 pounds all day

 - No alcohol is allowed to be brought onsite within the event area due to licensing restrictions.